The Tits--Kantor--Koecher construction for Jordan dialgebras: Dialgebras

-\begin{rem} If we implement the same scheme for Lie dialgebras, then the variety obtained would coincide with the class of Leibniz algebras \cite{Kol1}.
-Therefore, the variety of LJ-algebras relates to the variety of Jordan algebras in the same way as Leibniz algebras relate to Lie algebras.
+\begin{rem} If we apply the same scheme for Lie dialgebras, then the variety obtained would coincide with the class of Leibniz algebras \cite{Kol1}.
+Therefore, the variety of Jordan dialgebras relates to the variety of Jordan algebras in the same way as Leibniz algebras relate to Lie algebras.

 In \cite{VF}, the variety of {\em quasi-Jordan algebras\/} was introduced as a class of algebras satisfying the first and third identities from \eqref{eq:JorDiasAlg}.
-By the reasons stated above, we propose Definition \ref{defn:LJ-algebras} to be a more adequate (non-commutative) dialgebra analogue of Jordan algebras. \end{rem}
+By the reasons stated above, we suggest all three identities \eqref{eq:JorDiasAlg} to be a more adequate defining system of a (non-commutative) dialgebra analogue of the Jordan algebras.
+Note that the second identity in \eqref{eq:JorDiasAlg} was independently obtained in~ \cite{Br2}. \end{rem}

 \begin{exmp} In \cite{VF}, it was shown that a quasi-Jordan algebra can be constructed from a Leibniz algebra with an ad-nilpotent element as follows (we state the construction for left Leibniz algebras).
 If $L$ is a Leibniz algebra and $x\in L$ is an element such that $[x,[x,[x,a]]] = 0$ for all $a\in L$, then the space $L_x = L/\{ a\in L \mid [x,[x,a]]=0 \}$ with respect to the operation